-Before embarking on externships in the community, graduate students will gain valuable experience by participating in the NSU on-campus clinic and RiteCare clinic.
+Before embarking on externships in the community, graduate students will gain valuable experience by participating in the NSU on-campus clinic and RiteCare Clinic.
 These oncampus clinics serve as a stepping stone for students to apply their knowledge and skills in a controlled and supportive environment.
-Under the supervision of experience faculty members, students have the opportunity to work directly with clients who present with a wide range of communication disorders and challenges.
+Under the supervision of experience faculty members, students have the opportunity to work directly with pediatric and adult clients who present with a wide range of communication and/or feeding/swallowing disorders.
 Through assessments, therapy sessions, and ongoing evaluations, students develop their clinical skills, learn to create individualized treatment plans, and gain confidence in their ability to provide evidence-based interventions.
 The NS Speech Language Clinic and RiteCare Clinic also fosters collaboration and learning among students as they engage in case discussions, share resources, and receive feedback from their peers and supervisors.
 By participating in clinic at the university, speech-language pathology students build a strong foundation for their future externships in the community, ensuring they are well-prepared to serve diverse populations and contribute meaningfully to the field.